vinayhegde1990/career-notes/docs/source/Email-Templates.rst

 .. code-block:: Python
    :linenos:

-   I'm more excited to contribute to <organization> in the role of a <exact-role> and in all my experience and research, <figure-via-glassdoor-payscale> seems to be market compensation for roles similiar to this.
+   I'm more excited to contribute to <organization> in the <exact-role> and in all my experience and research, <figure-via-glassdoor-payscale> seems to be market compensation for roles similiar to this.

    I'm more interested in making this move to be a step forward for me in terms of both responsibility and compensation and I’m confident that you’re offering a salary that’s competitive in the current market.